WilliamAlto/Coding-Samples/README.md

 # Coding-Samples

-All code written by William Alto
+All code samples written by William Alto